Tenet Healthcare raises full-year outlook

-(Reuters) - Hospital operator Tenet Healthcare Corp (THC.N) on Monday raised its full-year forecast for earnings excluding special items as it treated fewer uninsured patients due to an expansion of the Medicaid program for the poor under the Affordable Care Act.
+Aug 3 (Reuters) - Hospital operator Tenet Healthcare Corp on Monday raised its full-year forecast for earnings excluding items as it treated fewer uninsured patients due to an expansion of the Medicaid program for the poor under the Affordable Care Act.

 The third-largest U.S. for-profit hospital chain said second-quarter earnings before interest, tax, depreciation and amortization, excluding special items, rose about 23 percent to $568 million.